 In 2019, MFJ worked with the National Center for State Courts (NCSC) to develop the National Open Court Data Standards (NODS).
 NODS include both business and technical court data standards to support the creation, sharing, and integration of court data by ensuring a clear understanding of what court data represent and how court data can be shared in a user-friendly format.

-As part of a project initiated by the Bureau of Justice Assistance (BJA) and led by the Council of State Governments (CSG) Justice Center, MFJ is currently working on a 3-year effort to develop data standards across areas of criminal practice.
-MFJ is leading the first phase of this effort, convening practitioners, researchers, and other stakeholders in law enforcement, courts, prosecution, indigent defense, jails, prisons, and community corrections to establish a set of key metrics, along with standards for data collection.
+Made possible by the support of the U.S. Department of Justice’s Bureau of Justice Assistance and led by The Council of State Governments Justice Center, MFJ is currently working on a 3-year effort to improve the availability and utility of criminal justice data.
+MFJ is leading the first phase of this effort, convening practitioners, researchers, and other stakeholders in law enforcement, courts, prosecution, indigent defense, jails, prisons, and community corrections to organize available data for each state and establish a set of key metrics that can drive budget and policy decisions.
+To learn more about Justice Counts, visit the initiative’s website at www.justice-counts.org.